antiglory/key-system/README.md

 # key-system
-a key system for managing stores like restaurants written in C
+a key system for managing restaurants-like written in C